michiel-jfx/iceconverter/README.md

 # Simple Icelandic Euro to Krónas converter
 This mobile phone application uses 100% Java and JavaFX with FXML to create a simple krónas to euro conversion app and vice versa.

-Most conversion apps require an input and then convert your input either to euros or to krónas.
+Most conversion apps require an input and then convert your input either to euros or to krónas (or any currency).
 Just depending on the situation, I want to convert to Krónas and in some other cases to Euros, but not caring about what to call when doing so.
 So this app just accepts input and converts it to and from both.

 ## Versions
 The mobile app is build with the following versions: